netyouli/WHC_AutoLayoutKit/README.md

 ```

 ## Update the view constraints
-Separate modify the view to the left from 20 other views
+Modify the view to the left from 20 other views
 ```objective-c
 view.whc_LeftSpace(20);
 // or